nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* NUS Students
+* NUS Student
-* have a lot of project work
+* has a lot of project works
 * can type fast
-* Wants to track productivity
+* wants to track productivity
-* Wants to track workload
+* wants to track workload

 **Value proposition**: Allows NUS students to manage their tasks and schedule faster than a typical mouse/GUI driven app